Non-Homogeneous Haze Removal via Artificial Scene Prior and Bidimensional Graph Reasoning: Proposed Method

-Considering the pixel features consistency within each node, we derive a dynamic $B_{sproj}$, which could group pixels into coherent regions.
+Considering the pixel features consistency within each node, we derive a dynamic $B_{s}$, which could group pixels into coherent regions.
 In particular, we capture the similarity of pixel-wise features to guide the allocation for each pixel.
-However, the complexity of computing is large with increasing number of pixels $H \times W$.
-To address this issue, we uniformly divide the spatial feature map into $N$ grids as shown in Fig. 5 (a), and use the average pooling of each grid to represent its anchor.
-In addition to reducing computational complexity, the average pooling could promote the compact representation over local features to remove redundancy.
-Then, the similarity is measured between all anchors and the pixel-wise features.
+However, the complexity of computing is large with the increasing number of pixels $H \times W$.
+To address this issue, we uniformly divide the spatial feature map into $N$ grids as shown in Fig. 7 (a), and use the average pooling of each grid to represent its anchor.
+In addition to reducing computational complexity, the average pooling could promote the compact representation over local features to reduce redundancy.
+Then, the similarity is measured between the anchors and the pixel-wise features.
+Specifically, to generate a dynamic projection matrix $B_{s}$, we first apply a $1\times1$ convolution $\varphi(\cdot)$ as a linear embedding to obtain $\varphi(X)$.
+Second, we build $N$ anchors of nodes by an average pooling operation $\mathcal{P}(\cdot)$, which reduces the spatial dimensions of $\varphi(X)$ from ($H \times W$) to ($Q \times Q$) of $\mathcal{P}(\varphi(X))\in\mathbb{R}^{Q \times Q \times C}$.
+We then flatten $\mathcal{P}(\varphi(X))$ to obtain the $N$ anchor features $P\in\mathbb{R}^{N \times C}$, $N = Q \times Q$.
+Meanwhile, we reshape and transpose $\varphi(X)$ to obtain the pixel-wise features $T$ $\in\mathbb{R}^{C \times L}$, $L = H\times W$.
+Finally, we derive $B_{s}$ via the similarity of multiple predefined anchors $P$ and pixel-wise features $T$.
+In particular, we take the multiplication of $P$ and $T$ to obtain $B_{s}$.
+Additionally, we choose the Softmax function for normalization in the node direction, i.e.,